jeffreyguo/SilverStripe-Behat-Test-Demo/README.md

-# SilverStripe-Behat-Test-Sample
+# SilverStripe-Behat-Test-Demo
-Behat test sample with SilverStripe test session
+A Behat test demo with SilverStripe test session